Fowlkes–Mallows index: Preliminaries

 where $TP$ is the number of true positives, $FP$ is the number of false positives, and $FN$ is the number of false negatives. $TPR$ is the true positive rate, also called sensitivity or recall, and $PPV$ is the positive predictive rate, also known as precision.

-The minimum possible value of the Fowlkes–Mallows index is 0, which corresponds to the worst binary classification possible, where all the elements have been misclassified.
-And the maximum possible value of the Fowlkes–Mallows index is 1, which corresponds to the best binary classification possible, where all the elements have been perfectly classified.
+The Fowlkes-Mallows index takes values in [0,1], where 0 indicates all elements have been misclassified and 1 indicates all the elements have been perfectly classified.